twilio/programmable-asset-tracker/README.md

 - Requesting, displaying, updating and applying the Asset Tracker application configuration.
 For the configuration description see the [Southbound REST API](./docs/southbound-api.md).
 - Specifying the Asset Tracker application settings - the same which are specified by the [Environment Variables](#user-defined-environment-variables) for production deployments:
   - Tokens / Access keys.
 Note, there are no defaults for these tokens, for the full functionality of the Asset Tracker application the tokens should be manually specified.
   - URL and credentials of a cloud that implements the [Northbound REST API](./docs/northbound-api.md).
 Optional.
 If specified, then the data messages are forwarded to the cloud, in parallel with the Web UI.
   - Note, credentials to access the [Southbound REST API](./docs/southbound-api.md) are not needed.
 It is still possible to access this API from a cloud, in parallel with working via the Web UI.
 No authentication is needed in this case.
-  - Note, all specified settings are lost after the application redeployment.
+  - Note, all specified settings are lost after the application redeployment or Imp-Agent restart.

 ### Emergency Mode ###